An unwanted EZB disconnection is when ARC disconnects from the EZB without notice. In many cases, ARC may lock up and stop responding.

 - How many amps is the power supply rated for?
 Verify the power supply provides enough current based on the measurement in the previous step.

-- Are motors and servo-motors directly connected to the EZB power pins?
+- Are motors and servo motors directly connected to the EZB power pins?
 Some EZB controllers, such as the EZ-Robot IoTiny or EZ-B v4, have power pins for convenient connections.
 However, due to the small traces of these EZB controllers, they might not provide the current necessary and brown-out.
 A brown-out is when the EZB does not get enough power and shuts down or locks up.

 2. Wi-Fi Connection

 Some EZB controllers are connected via Wi-Fi, such as the ESP32, EZ-Robot IoTiny, and EZB v4.
 While Wi-Fi is convenient by not requiring wires, it is the second most common cause of disconnections.
-The Wi-Fi connection should be operating over a channel that is not saturated and provides the most stability and throughput.
+The Wi-Fi connection should operate over a channel that is not saturated and provides the most stability and throughput.

 - Check for the Wi-Fi channel saturation?
 Use THIS TOOL to check and use a less saturated channel.
 If possible, consider hard-wiring the EZB to the PC.